 This image is what advertising photography comes into play.

-The images you usually see behind the advertisement text are what determines whether or not people will take a moment to see what the ad is actually about.
+The images you usually see behind the advertisement text determine whether or not people will take a moment to see what the ad is actually about.

-Humans are visual creatures, after all, so having the best images in advertisements is one of the best and surefire ways to increase the likeliness of gaining a customer, or a conversion (such as a sign up for an event or a visit to the store)
+After all, humans are visual creatures, so having the best images in advertisements is one of the best and surefire ways to increase the likeliness of gaining a customer or a conversion (such as a sign up for an event or a visit to the store)

-An advertising photographer’s job is to bring life and substance to the advertisements through the implementation of great images.
+An advertising photographer’s job is to bring life and substance to the advertisements by implementing great images.

 Not only should these images be great, but they should tell a story, spark emotion, and be of high quality.